Updated March 1, 2023

 Below are the top 20 differences between MongoDB vs SQL Server.

 Key Differences Between MongoDB and SQL Server

 Both MongoDB vs SQL Server performance are popular choices in the market; let us discuss some of the major Difference Between MongoDB vs SQL Server:

-- MongoDB is more fast and scalable in comparison of SQL server.
+- MongoDB is more fast and scalable in comparison to the SQL server.

-- MongoDB doesn’t support JOIN and Global transactions but SQL server supports it.
+- MongoDB doesn’t support JOIN and Global transactions but the SQL server supports it.

-- MongoDB supports a big amount of data but MS SQL server doesn’t.
+- MongoDB supports a big amount of data but the MS SQL server doesn’t.

 - MongoDB support Agile practices but MS SQL server doesn’t support it.